-Please see the 2017-2018 Academic Calendar for the current program requirements for the Bachelor of Science (Nursing) Collaborative Program, the RPN to BScN Blended Learning Program and the Scholar Practitioner Program (Second Degree Program).
+Please see the 2019-2020 Academic Calendar for the current program requirements for the Bachelor of Science (Nursing) Collaborative Program, the RPN to BScN Blended Learning Program and the Scholar Practitioner Program (Second Degree Program).

 - 1. SPP Admission policy modified to recommend one course in anatomy and physiology, and one course in general psychology at the university level.
 Applicants who have not completed these courses are required to provide proof of completion by the end of their first year of study (December 13, 2013 Senate, Motion 31) - 2.
 RPN to BScN admission requirements changed to eliminate statement "Diploma must have been awarded within the last ten years" (October 10, 2014 Senate, Motion 8) - 3.
 SPP admission policy modification (March 13, 2015 Senate, Motion 11) - 4.
 UNIV 1011 replaced with ACAD 1601 in RPN to BScN Bridging Program (February 12, 2016 Senate, Motion 130) - 5.
 SPP degree requirements modified to include maximum completion time of 3 calendar years (February 12, 2016, Motion 131) - 6.
-SPP admission policy modified (February 12, 2016 Senate, Motion 192)

-7. SPP Practicum credit values changed from 6 credits to 9 credits (February 10, 2017 Senate, Motion 2)
+SPP admission policy modified (February 12, 2016 Senate, Motion 192) - 7.
+SPP Practicum credit values changed from 6 credits to 9 credits (February 10, 2017 Senate, Motion 2) - 8.
+Program revisions to the BScN Collaborative program (January 12, 2018 Senate, Motions 5 through 30) - Major modification to the RPN to BScN Blended Learning Program involving several changes to core course requirements and program outcomes (January 11, 2019 Senate, Motion 45)